deejross/mydis-old/README.md

 License
 -------
 Mydis is licensed under the Apache 2.0 license.
-See the [LICENSE] (LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.